-What I knew about Hungarian food and wine before I first visited Budapest was limited to Bull’s Blood red wine, Tokaji sweet wine, salami, paprika, and the dish that was made using paprika – goulash.
+This pörkölt recipe from Budapest, Hungary, makes the stew that most people know as goulash.
+When we first visited Budapest, my knowledge of Hungarian food and wine was limited to Bull’s Blood red wine, Tokaji sweet wine, salami, paprika, and the dish that was made using paprika – goulash.

-Given that I’ve been stewing and braising away this year – making everything from the bredie in Cape Town, French Cassoulet, Spanish Oxtail Stew, and Moroccan Lamb Tagine with Prunes and Almonds, coupled with the fact that fluffy flakes of snow were starting to swirl around the courtyard of our gorgeous building, goulash appeared to be the perfect dish to make for The Dish.
+Given that I’ve been stewing and braising away this year – making everything from the bredie in Cape Town, French Cassoulet, Spanish Oxtail Stew, and Moroccan Lamb Tagine with Prunes and Almonds, coupled with the fact that fluffy flakes of snow were starting to swirl around the courtyard of our gorgeous building, goulash appeared to be the perfect dish to make for our series The Dish on the quintessential dishes of places.

 There was only one problem.
-Goulash didn’t turn out to be the dish I thought it was.
-Anyone with even the slightest interest in what’s on their plate at meal time has heard of ‘Hungarian Goulash’, but the dish doesn’t really exist – at least not in the form people who can’t speak Magyar (the notoriously difficult Hungarian language) think.
+When we arrived in Budapest, we discovered that goulash didn’t turn out to be the dish I thought it was going to be.
+Anyone with even the slightest interest in what’s on their plate at meal time has heard of ‘Hungarian goulash’, but the dish doesn’t really exist – at least not in the form people who can’t speak Magyar (the notoriously difficult Hungarian language) think.

 Goulash (gulyás) is actually soup and gulyás means ‘herdsman’.
 The dish that most people are thinking of when they imagine ‘Hungarian Goulash’ is a stew with a similar flavour to the soup called pörkölt.
 While gulyás is made exclusively from beef, pörkölt can be made with other meats.